IndieMasco/TechEdWeek1Assignment/READme.md

 - Enabled smooth scrolling.
 - Added a hover effect on buttons for interactivity.
 - Created a basic footer with social media icons linking to social media pages.
+- Added a 2nd page for the about me section.

 ## Reflection